Special & Unusual Circumstances

 more likely to impact a student's aid eligibility as compared to a change that occurred

 late in the year.
-We may suggest a student apply for a Special Condition review for
+We may suggest a student apply for a Special Circumstance review

 - Should I submit corrections to my FAFSA if my circumstance has changed?